Treat yourself to a coastal Getaway at the RACV Torquay Resort

 Slides: Johanna Surf Beach, Weeaproinah, Forrest Brewery, Otways scenery.

 We’ve charted a not-so-common course.
 From the gateway of RACV Torquay Resort the knee-jerk route would have been a left turn past Bells Beach, hugging the coast along one of the world’s most famous stretches of tarmac.
-But we’re shunning the Great Ocean Road, chasing instead the earthier delights of the Otways hinterland and the bush it stands sentry to.
+But we’re shunning the Great Ocean Road, chasing instead the earthier delights of the Otways hinterland and the bush to which it stands sentry.
+With our car freshly serviced and our Emergency Roadside Assistance up to date, we're ready to wind our way through the hinterland's scenic crests, curves, and crevices.

 Leaving Torquay, Coombes Road acts as a divider between two worlds.
 To the left are the relatively modern dwellings of folk who’ve chosen to live where they can at least smell, if not see, the ocean.
 To the right it’s long-established farms of cattle and sheep, horses brushing fences in faded coats, eggs and pine cones bundled for sale at gates, an occasional row of vines.